 Once you have been selected for the program, the designated sponsor will issue you a DS-2019 Form.
 The DS-2019 is the official document that certifies your eligibility to apply for a J-1 visa.
 Ensure that you read it carefully.
 If you find any grey areas in the form, you can contact your sponsoring organization for clarification or work with an immigration lawyer.

 Your DS-2019 will be printed with your SEVIS.
-You will receive an email message that includes a unique identifier known as SEVIS ID as well as information on how to retrieve the SEVIS fee payment receipt.
+You will receive an email message that includes a unique identifier known as SEVIS ID, as well as information on how to retrieve the SEVIS fee payment receipt.
 The Student and Exchange Visitor Information System (SEVIS) is the system that manages data of the exchange visitors and international students in the U.S. The DS-2019 processing takes an average of two to three weeks.

-Step 3: Complete the DS-160 and Schedule Interview: 2 – 4 Weeks
+Step 3: Complete the DS-160

-Step 4: Attend Your Visa Interview
+Step 4: Schedule and Attend Your Visa Interview

 After scheduling your interview, the embassy or consulate will inform you of the venue, date, and time of your interview.
 Read the message carefully to understand the documents you will need to bring for the interview and prepare yourself before the date.